-RACT is Federally mandated.
-The owners and operators of all affected businesses, whether or not meeting the designation of small business, that are major NOx emitting or major VOC emitting facilities, or both, will be required to control emissions to meet the presumptive RACT levels established in this proposed rulemaking.
-Alternatively, the owners and operators of affected facilities may participate in an averaging program as described in this proposed rulemaking or submit a case-by-case RACT analysis if the prior two options are not cost-effective.
-These alternative compliance options provide all owners or operators, whether small business or not, increased flexibility to meet the Federally mandated RACT requirements in the most cost-effective manner available.
+RACT is Federally mandated under the CAA.
+The owners and operators of all affected businesses, whether or not meeting the designation of small business, that are major NO_x emitting or major VOC emitting facilities, or both, will be required to control emissions to meet the presumptive RACT levels established in this final-form rulemaking.
+Alternatively, the owners and operators of affected facilities may elect to participate in an averaging program provided in this final-form rulemaking or submit a case-by-case RACT analysis if the prior two options (presumptive RACT requirements or the averaging program) are not cost-effective.
+These alternative compliance options provide affected owners or operators, whether small business or not, increased flexibility to meet the Federally mandated RACT requirements in the most cost-effective manner available.

-This proposed rulemaking is considered the most flexible as well as least burdensome acceptable method of ensuring compliance with the Federal RACT mandate.
-This proposed rulemaking incorporates flexibility to achieve Federally mandated RACT standards and establishes consistent RACT standards for the owners and operators of all facilities that are major NOx emitting or major VOC emitting facilities, or both.
+This final-form rulemaking is considered the most flexible as well as least burdensome acceptable method of ensuring compliance with the Federal RACT mandate.
+This final-form rulemaking incorporates flexibility to achieve Federally mandated RACT standards and establishes consistent RACT standards for the subject owners and operators of major NO_x emitting or major VOC emitting facilities, or both.